 Acceptable Plumbing Materials for Medical Gas Installation

-The size - 1/2 inch or larger is used for installations.
-In addition the piping will be marked with the appropriate blue or green specifying it is used for medical gas.
+The Size - 1/2 inch or larger is used for installations.
+In addition, the piping will be marked with the appropriate blue or green specifying it is used for medical gas.
 (Ref.
-NFPA 99 18.104.22.168.1.2)
+NFPA 99 184.108.40.206.1.2)

-Medical gas piping must be clearly identified using non removable stickers that are color coded according to the gas.
-Colors are standardized according to the code provisions in your area and should be spaced along the pipe, no more than 20 ft. apart and also at every valve, at each access door and at each service connection.
+Medical gas piping must be clearly identified using nonremovable stickers color-coded according to the gas.
+Colors are standardized according to the code provisions in your area and should be spaced along the pipe, no more than 20 ft. apart, and at every valve, at each access door, and at each service connection.

 For buried pipe, a continuous tape or marker shall be placed immediately above the pipe to identify the pipeline by specific name.

 Valves - must be NFPA 99 compliant.
-Check valves are used to prevent the movement of gas (or water in plumbing) from going the opposite directions as intended.
-It prevents ‘back flow’, the flow of gas (or vacuum) from going the wrong way.
+Check valves are used to prevent the movement of gas (or water in plumbing) from going in the opposite directions as intended.
+It prevents ‘backflow,’ the flow of gas (or vacuum) from going the wrong way.
 Source valves must be at the immediate connection of each source to the distribution.